cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 [source code](https://github.com/rails/rails/blob/6b93fff8af32ef5e91f4ec3cfffb081d0553faf0/actionmailbox/lib/action_mailbox/base.rb#L105)

-There's another similar mehtod `bounced!`.
+There's another similar method `bounced!`.
 This one silently prevents any additional processing without sending out an email alerting the sender of the bounce.

 This stops the email from being processed and delivers an email (of your choosing) to notify someone of the bounce (probably the sender)

-The method accepts a mailer object (is that right?) along with any additionl params the email might require.
+The method accepts a mailer object (is that right?) along with any additional parameters the email might require.

-This might look somehting like this:
+This might look something like this:

 ```ruby
 bounce_with PostRequiredMailer.missing(inbound_email)